 After a flood you can use this number during office hours and additional numbers will be publicised on this site and in the media.

 Your household emergency life-saving plan (link opens in new window) also has a list of important agencies you may need to contact.

-Even after the water has drained away there are a number of hazards which remain and you need to be aware of.
-To make sure you and your property are safe follow these safety dos and don'ts:
+Even after the water has drained away there are hazards which remain and you need to be aware of.
+To make sure you and your property are safe, follow these safety dos and don'ts:

 - Check for structural damage to your property.
 If you think there is damage or danger seek advice from your insurance company or builder.
 Any structures which are damaged by flooding and are now dangerous should be reported to our Building Control section on 028 9027 0650.